Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Introduction

 \subsection{Motivation and our approach}

-It is folklore that the strong local performance of SOMs ultimately stems from the Newton step.
+It is well understood that the strong local performance of SOMs ultimately stems from the Newton step.
 Thus, to design an accelerated method with excellent local performance, the second-order oracle should have the ability to detect the local geometry near the optimal solution, providing a signal indicating that the iterates may have entered the quadratic convergence region, allowing a Newton step to be active.
-For that sake, one particular choice could be the trust-region (TR) oracle~\cite{More1983,conn2000trust}.
+For this purpose, one particular choice could be the trust-region (TR) oracle~\cite{more1983recent,conn2000trust}.
 At a given point \( x \in \mathbb{R}^n \), the classic TR oracle solves the following subproblem:

 where \( r \) denotes the trust-region radius.
 We denote $(d,\lambda) = \tr(x, r)$ as the primal-dual solution to this problem.
 For an overview of TR methods, we refer readers to two excellent monographs \cite{yuan2000review,yuan2015recent}.